 Meter Data for Capacity Sources in NOIE Territories

 QSEs offering Capacity Sources that include Sites located in a territory served by a NOIE are responsible for arranging with the NOIE TDSP to provide ERCOT with 12 months of premise-level interval meter data.
 If a Site was energized within the last 12 months, and has interval data starting before May 1, 2023, the 12-month requirement will not apply.
 As a condition for offering a Capacity Source, an entity must identify each NOIE TDSP in whose service territory any Site within the Capacity Source is located and confirm that it has received written authorization from that TDSP to provide all meter data that may be required to verify DR capability, availability, and performance.
 ERCOT must receive interval data from a NOIE TDSP for purposes of baseline analysis on or before the due date for offer submission.
+The offering QSE shall ensure the NOIE TDSP contacts ERCOT’s Point of Contact on or before the due date for offer submission so that ERCOT may create a secure file share for ERCOT’s receipt of premise-level interval meter data.

 ERCOT must receive interval data from a NOIE TDSP for performance evaluation on a monthly basis within 35 days of the end of each calendar month or within 35 days of a test or event deployment.